koldy/model/readme.md

 ### IntegerType

-`new IntegerType(defaultValue?: number)` accepts only integers.
+`new IntegerType(defaultValue?: number|function)` accepts only integers.
 Any string passed to this property will be casted to integer.
 If you pass a number with decimals, decimals will be cut off (integer won't be rounded).

 - `notNull()` - makes this property not-nullable